 Kate’s work draws together developmental psychology and prevention science.
-She maintains a strong focus on the development of accessible resources and methodologies to support frontline professionals, child serving organisations, and policy makers who strive to achieve better outcomes for children and families living in challenging environments.
+She maintains a strong focus on the development of “accessible resources and measurement tools to support frontline professionals, child serving organisations, and policy makers who strive to achieve better outcomes for children and families living in challenging environments.

 Kate’s career has offered her many rewarding opportunities to work alongside practitioners and managers from many disciplines and organisations.
 It has included periods of intensive partnership with community agencies and schools to support program development and good practice around measurement and data collection.
 Her collaborative work with community partners serves to deepen her understanding of the challenges and rich rewards of applying the principles of implementation science in routine practice settings.